Salome: New Testament

-According to the Gospel of Mark, Herodias bore a grudge against John for stating that Herod's marriage to her was unlawful.
-Herodias's daughter, who had danced before Herod at his birthday celebration, was told she could ask for anything in return for it.
-After consulting with her mother, the girl is said to have asked for the head of John the Baptist.
+According to the Gospel of Mark, Herodias bore a grudge against John the Baptist for stating that Herod's marriage to her was unlawful.
+Herodias's daughter danced before Herod at his birthday celebration, and in return she was told she could ask for anything.
+After consulting with her mother, the girl asked for the head of John.

 The account in the Gospel of Mark reads:But an opportunity came when Herod on his birthday gave a banquet for his nobles and military commanders and the leading men of Galilee.
 For when Herodias's daughter came in and danced, she pleased Herod and his guests.
 And the king said to the girl, "Ask me for whatever you wish, and I will give it to you."
 And he vowed to her, "Whatever you ask me, I will give you, up to half of my kingdom."
 And she went out and said to her mother, "For what should I ask?"
 And she said, "The head of John the Baptist."
 And she came in immediately with haste to the king and asked, saying, "I want you to give me at once the head of John the Baptist on a platter."
 And the king was exceedingly sorry, but because of his oaths and his guests he did not want to break his word to her.
 And immediately the king sent an executioner with orders to bring John's head.
 He went and beheaded him in the prison and brought his head on a platter and gave it to the girl, and the girl gave it to her mother.

 The parallel passage in the Gospel of Matthew reads:

 Some ancient Greek versions of Mark read "Herod's daughter Herodias" (rather than "daughter of the said Herodias").
 To scholars using these ancient texts, both mother and daughter had the same name.
-However, the Latin Vulgate Bible translates the passage as it is above, and western Church Fathers, therefore, tended to refer to Salome as "Herodias's daughter" or just "the girl".
-Nevertheless, because she is otherwise unnamed in the Bible, the idea that both mother and daughter were named Herodias gained some currency in early modern Europe.
+However, the Latin Vulgate Bible translates the passage as it is above, and western Church Fathers therefore tended to refer to Salome as "Herodias's daughter" or just "the girl".
+Because she is otherwise unnamed in the Bible, the idea that both mother and daughter were named Herodias gained some currency in early modern Europe.
 The New Revised Standard Version follows this, translating Mark 6:22 as "When his daughter Herodias[a] came in and danced, she pleased Herod and his guests; and the king said to the girl, 'Ask me for whatever you wish, and I will give it'", with a footnote: "[a] Other ancient authorities read 'the daughter of Herodias herself'".

 Herodias's daughter is arguably not Salome the disciple, who is a witness to the crucifixion of Jesus in Mark 15:40.
-However, the apocryphal Book of the Resurrection of Christ, pseudonymically attributed to the apostle Bartholomew, names a "Salome the temptress" as among the women who went to the empty tomb; perhaps reflecting an early tradition that Salome, the daughter of Herodias, was at the tomb.
+However, the apocryphal Book of the Resurrection of Christ, pseudonymically attributed to the apostle Bartholomew, names a "Salome the temptress" as among the women who went to the empty tomb, perhaps reflecting an early tradition that Salome, the daughter of Herodias, was at the tomb.